Behind the Booking Flow: A Small Sliver of a Big Redesign

 Designing the app and website side by side gave us helpful cross-references.
 It made clear which elements needed to stay consistent and where we could adapt things for a better mobile experience.

-Building Frontier’s First Design System
+Building Frontier’s First Design System:

 When we redesigned the app and website, we built Frontier’s first design system from scratch — giving the digital experience a clear, unified foundation for the first time.